Your search did not match any results.

 Distribute financial statements and responsibility reports to internal interested parties.
 Use a collaborative, process-driven approach to define, author, and review variance explanations and to incorporate feedback.

-Analyze variance explanation (such as department manager over/under budget, volume (such as number of procedures or patients over/under budget), and financial trends (such as accounts consistently over/under budget) across periods.
-Modify forecasts and financial plans based on the results from the just-closed period.
+Analyze variance (such as over/under budget by department), volume (such as number of procedures or patients over/under budget), and financial trends (such as accounts routinely over/under budget).
+Modify forecasts and financial plans based on latest insight.

 Publish financial and management report packages (such as the board package) and narrative reports (such as annual and community benefit reports).